If your child is older than 7 and still not quite yet dry at night, read on!

-Clean-up chores can be given to the child (for example, changing the pad, putting the wet pads into the washing machine, and so on) but these should never be presented as any type of punishment but rather as a step toward independence.
+Some simple clean-up chores could be given to the child (for example, changing the pad, putting the wet pads into the washing machine, and so on) but these should never be presented as any type of punishment but rather as a step toward independence.

-After a few weeks, your child will either be dry all night or will have learned to wake up and go to the bathroom independently.
+After a few weeks, your child is likely to either be dry all night or will have learned to wake up and go to the bathroom independently.

 Watch for signs of progress.
 Perhaps the pad is less wet or the alarm is sounding fewer times each week.
 Once your child has 2-3 dry nights, these will come more often.
 Don’t stop using the alarm nightly until your child has been dry for four weeks.
 If your child is wet again after two dry weeks, simply restart the four week countdown.

 Once your child is dry for 4 weeks, you can also try a technique called “over-learning” and this can help ensure your child’s long-term success.To use this technique, have your child drink one ounce of fluid for every year of age (8 ounces for an 8-year-old child, for example) at bedtime.
 Make sure to keep using the alarm nightly until your child is dry for another 4 weeks.